cameronkinsella/manga-translator/README.md

 The GUI was created using [Gio](https://gioui.org/).
 Gio supports a variety of platforms, including browsers, but this application was designed to be used as a desktop application only.

-> Note: This application should work on Windows, Linux, and macOS systems, but has only been tested on Windows.

 <p align="center">
    <img src="https://github.com/cameronkinsella/manga-translator/blob/master/images/example-translation.gif?raw=true"  alt="Example Translation"/>
    <br/>